-Born in Hangzhou, China; he began learning English at a very young age, which might be the most popular language across the world, but not so much in China.
+Born in Hangzhou, China, at that time Jack Ma’s family had limited means of income and his grew up in a poor household; he began learning English at a very young age, which might be the most popular language across the world, but not so much in China.
 He practiced the language by conversing with fellow English speakers at Hangzhou International Hotel by giving him tours for no less than 9 years.

 It is where he became pen pals with a foreigner who gave him the nickname ‘Jack’ due to his inability to properly pronounce his Chinese name.